ymdatta/ASE_Spring24_Project/src/gate.md

 The methods of this document have also been applied to clustering, data synthesis, anomaly detection, privacy, mutli-objective optimization, streaming, and many other applications besides.
+But that's another story for another time.

 ## Use of Lua

-Lua was used since it is a great `less is more` language [^roberto].
+GATE is implemented in
-Though mainly a procedural language, Lua lends itself to several other paradigms, including object-oriented programming, functional programming, and data-driven programming.
-It also offers good support for data description, in the style of JavaScript and JSON.
+Lua since that  is a great `less is more` language [^roberto].
-Other languages were explored: LISP was too hard for newbies; Julia and Crystal had annoying slow start-ups; Gawk functions are too limited (cannot  return structs); Python was just dull; and I could never crack the Haskell barrier.
+Though mainly a procedural language, Lua lends itself to several other paradigms, including OO, functional programming, and data-driven programming.
+It also offers good support for data description, in the style of JSON.

 [^roberto]: Roberto Ierusalimschy, Luiz Henrique De Figueiredo, Waldemar Celes Communications of the ACM, November 2018, Vol. 61 No. 11, Pages 114-123